 - Open Campaign strategies and tactics for attracting new people, building and sharing power, and creating stronger, long-lasting campaigns.

-The Mobilisation Cookbook was authored by MobLab’s Emily Hunter in partnership with the International Volunteering Lab, the Global Engagement Department at Greenpeace International, and many change agents at Greenpeace and beyond who advised along the way.
+The Mobilisation Cookbook was authored in 2016 by MobLab’s Emily Hunter in partnership with the International Volunteering Lab, the Global Engagement Department at Greenpeace International, and many change agents at Greenpeace and beyond who advised along the way.

 The Mobilisation Cookbook is available in several languages thanks to contributions from colleagues and volunteers around the world.